Looking for simple straight forward help on how to format your Seagate hard drive for your Mac?

 Open a finder window.
 And go to your preferences.

-Make sure the boxes show ‘Hard Disks’ and ‘External Disks’ on your desktop are checked.
+Make sure the box show ‘External Disks’ on your desktop is checked.

 2. Spotlight Search Disk Utility.